 When shopping for your cut of meat, remember these pointers.

 - Look for beef brisket that has good color and appears moist but not wet.
 Avoid packages with tears or liquid at the bottom of the tray.

 - Plan on 3 to 4 ounces for each person you serve.
 Brisket comes in 3- to 3½-pound sizes or larger.
 So you'll probably have plenty of leftovers for sandwiches or future meals unless you're cooking for a crowd.

 How to Store Leftover Brisket

 Divide leftover cooked brisket into small portions and place in shallow airtight containers.
-Refrigerate for up to 3 days or freeze (in freezer containers) for up to 2 months.
+Refrigerate for up to 3 days or freeze for up to 2 months.